-In addition to articles, presentations, and a few unpublished books, you can find my writing around the web:
+In addition to articles, presentations, and a few cheesy unpublished books, you can find my writing around the web:

 - The rhetoric of luck among the 99 percent (Sociological Images)